YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. parsed-literal::
    -FI[LE] database-file-name

-* The database file name must include the absolute or relative path.
+* The database filename must include the absolute or relative path.

 * The -FILE qualifier is incompatible with the -REGION qualifier.